 Creating ads in the Shopify App Store

 You can create ads from your Partner Dashboard.
-From there, you can also set up your ad budget and bid on the keywords that you choose.
+From there, you can also set up your ad budget and bid on the placement or keywords that you choose.

 Create an adAnchor link to section titled "Create an ad"

 On the New ad page, you can enter information about your ad's placement, settings, geotargeting, budget, and keywords.

 Choose a placementAnchor link to section titled "Choose a placement"

 Select where you would like your ad to be displayed: as part of the search results for a specific keyword, or on the Shopify App Store homepage.